It is hard to lose your best friend human or canine.

 My idea was to make this same journey with a black standard poodle, Merlin, and my father.
 I would stop at the same places as Steinbeck and chronicle how the country has changed.
 My Dad would add absurdity to the trip; he is the most negative person on the planet.
 Putting the funds together for a trip like this is a feat I have not yet accomplished, but a person can dream.

 I first met Merlin at Christmas time in 2003 when he was 4 months old.
 I was impressed by how he walked on a leash at that age and how interested he was when he saw people.
-Standard poodle puppies look and act like the full-grown versions of their smaller cousins.
-Very few people realized they are puppies.
+Standard Poodle puppies look and act like the full-grown versions of their smaller cousins.
+Very few people realize they are puppies.

 I learned to groom Merlin myself.
 Unfortunately, being a black poodle, it is hard to see details in photographs.
 Below is a photo of the first time I trimmed him in a cut called a Desi which is a pet version of the famous poodle “lion” show cut.
 The idea of the Desi is the poodle appears to be wearing pants and a jacket.
 I wanted to try a show cut, but it is a lot of work and not the best choice for a poodle who likes nothing more than trudging through the marsh and collecting burrs.